AVerteC/c-asgn0/README.md

   $ ./split (delimiter character) file1 file2 file3 ...
   ```

-  openFile() uses open() to open the files in read-only mode, and returns the file descriptor value from open().
+  openFile() uses open() to open the files in read-only mode and returns the file descriptor value from open().
   It also handles the error case where the file doesn't exist and the file permissions are denied, errno:2 and errno:13 from open().
-  The reference split implementation skips file errors to process all of the files.
-I implemented this through saving the error codes that open() returns to a global int that saves the last error code for finalExit().
-I also pass the file descriptor value as the minimum value of int to mark it as a  file to skip when split() runs with this file descriptor. finalExit() is called after processing all the file inputs to return the last error code to the terminal.
+  The reference split implementation skips file errors to process all of the files and returns the last error code detected.
+I implemented the same functionality by saving the error codes that open() returns to a global int that saves the last error code.
+I also pass the file descriptor value as the minimum value of int to mark it as a file to skip when split() runs with a file descriptor belonging to a faulty file.